-Hi John, tell us a little bit about yourself, your family, job etc.
+Hi Madison, tell us a little bit about yourself, your family, job etc.

 How did you first get involved in CrossFit and how long have you been CrossFitting?

-Do you have any specific fitness goals or targets you would like to hit in the next year?
+Do you have any specific fitness goals or targets you would like to hit in 2016?

 For 2016 I just want to be healthy.
 I’m not focused on how much I weigh, I care mostly about having good balance and functional strength.
 Even though I just started I already have felt better skiing which is really nice.